Toy-Trade/toy-trade/README.md

 Tyler:

-Jody: For creativity, changed the mouse cursor styling to cursor: wait when the user clicks on the "Download CSV" button.
+Jody: For creativity, I changed the mouse cursor styling to cursor: wait when the user clicks on the "Download CSV" button.
 I decided to add this feature because we set a timeout for two seconds before downloading the file to ensure that the file is up to date.
 In order to notify the user of this wait time, I decided to change the cursor styling to a spinner.
 Once the file downloads, I change the cursor styling back to its default state by setting it to cursor: initial.

 ## How to Run Application